Enhancing accuracy with an adaptive discretization for the non-local integro-partial differential equations involving initial time singularities: Numerical methods

 Substituting \eqref{Pdoc1_27}-\eqref{Pdoc1_32} into \eqref{Pdoc1_25}, one can have a linear system at each time level and that can be solved by using the collocation points defined in \eqref{Pdoc1_33}.
-Then, after substituting the wavelet coefficients into \eqref{Pdoc1_32}, we obtain the numerical solution of \eqref{Pdoc1_2D1} at each time level.
-The algorithm for scientific computing is described in Algorithm \ref{Pdoc1_Alg2} in support of the two-dimensional TFIPDEs. \begin{note} One-dimensional TFIPDE \eqref{Pdoc1_1} can also be solved using the semi-discretization technique described in Section \ref{sec_semi-discretization}.
-In this case, we must apply the one-dimensional Haar wavelet approximation to approximate the spatial derivatives. \end{note}
+Then, after substituting the wavelet coefficients into \eqref{Pdoc1_32}, we obtain the desired solution of (\ref{Pdoc1_1}) at each time level.
+The algorithm for numerical computation of the proposed wavelet-based finite difference approximation is described in Algorithm \ref{Pdoc1_Alg2}.